generalustelaru/ophir-2d/README.md

       - Replace the SERVER_ADDRESS value in .env with your local Ethernet address.
 How to obtain it:
           - PowerShell: `Get-NetIPAddress -AddressFamily IPv4 | Where-Object {$_.InterfaceAlias -like '*Ethernet*'}`
           - Git bash: `ipconfig | grep -A 3 'Ethernet' | grep 'IPv4' | awk '{print $NF}'`
+      - Create file `db.json` and copy this content into it: `{\"sessions\": [], \"config\":{}}`.
       - Run `npm ci && npm run build_server && npm run build_client`.

+4. Start json-server: Run `make db` or `npx json-server --watch db.json`.

-4. To start the server, run `make run` or `node public/server.cjs`.
+5. Start the game server: Open a new terminal and run `make run` or `node public/server.cjs`.

-Share the server address to play on your network.
+Once you navigate to the server's address you will see a custom URL in your address bar.
+Share it with your peers for them to connect to the same game.
 If you want to open multiple clients on the same machine, ensure that each one runs on a different browser or incognito window.
 The browser storage holds your player identity, so two or more tabs on the same browser will mirror the same user.

 To shut down the server gracefully, type `shutdown` in the server command-line interface (CLI).
 You can also shut it down remotely by making a regular HTTP request to "http://<SERVER_ADDRESS>:<HTTP_PORT>/shutdown?auth=<ADMIN_AUTH>".
 Use the values in your .env file.